“A self-sustaining chemical system capable of Darwinian evolution.” – NASA definition of life

 Charles Darwin called this process natural selection.
 He and Alfred Wallace were the first to propose that evolution by natural selection could explain the origin of all the multitudes of species on Earth and how they appear so well-adapted in form and function to their particular environments.
 Moreover, Darwin proposed that all of life on Earth descended from a common ancestor, via slow, incremental accumulation of heritable (genetic) changes.

 Because the definition of evolution is change in the heritable characteristics of a population, evolution can occur by means other than natural selection.
 Evolution can also occur via random processes, especially in small populations, where the frequency of some heritable traits may rise or fall just by chance.
-We will discuss these mechanisms of evolution in a future class session.
+We will discuss these mechanisms of evolution later in the module.

 Three domains of life

-DNA sequence comparisons and structural and biochemical comparisons consistently categorize all living organisms into 3 primary domains: Bacteria, Archaea, and Eukaryota.
-Both Bacteria and Archaea are prokaryotes, single-celled microorganisms with no nuclei, and Eukaryota includes us and all other animals, plants, fungi, and single-celled protists – all organisms whose cells have nuclei to enclose their DNA apart from the rest of the cell.
+The genetic material DNA is common to all organisms in the tree of life.
+DNA sequence comparisons and structural and biochemical comparisons consistently categorize all living organisms into three primary domains: Bacteria, Archaea, and Eukaryota.
+Both Bacteria and Archaea are prokaryotes, single-celled microorganisms with no nuclei, and Eukaryota includes us and all other animals, plants, fungi, and single-celled protists—all organisms whose cells have nuclei to enclose their DNA apart from the rest of the cell.
 The fossil record indicates that the first living organisms were prokaryotes (Bacteria and Archaea), and eukaryotes arose a billion years later.

 What about Viruses?